 CAD and blood clots

-People with CAD have an underlying risk for blood clots that can cause a heart attack or stroke.
+People with coronary artery disease have an underlying risk for blood clots that can cause a heart attack or stroke.
 This is because some plaques, in addition to reducing blood flow through the arteries, can rupture.
 A ruptured plaque triggers your body’s blood-clotting response.
 A clot forms around the rupture site, creating a blockage and cutting off blood flow and oxygen to your heart.
 This is what causes a heart attack.
 If the clot breaks off and travels to your brain, it can cause a stroke.
 Both of these events can be life threatening.

 CAD and cardiovascular health

-CAD is such a serious health condition because it involves your cardiovascular system.
+Coronary artery disease is such a serious health condition because it involves your cardiovascular system.
 Cardiovascular means “having to do with the heart and blood vessels."

 Your cardiovascular system is also known as your circulatory system.
 Your heart, arteries, veins, and lungs all work together to move nutrients and oxygen-rich blood to every single part of your body.
 Because this network connects everything from your brain to your toes, the damage caused to the heart by reduced blood flow or a heart attack can lead to other health conditions down the line, such as: